mtai-study/mtai-study.github.io/_pages/contact.md

 ### Email

-Contact us with any questions at:
+Reach out to us with any questions at:
 * mtai.study@gmail.com
 * mounttaistudies@protonmail.com